sfg-taxonpages/orthoptera/pages/about.md

 ### 3. Data Management Team and TaxonWorks development

-The Data Management Team, the [Species File Group](http://speciesfilegroup.org/), is based at the Illinois Natural History, University of in Champaign-Urbana, Illinois, part of the Prarie Research Institute has core members and collaborators around the world, including the team at the Museo de La Plata, La Plata Argentina.
+The Data Management Team, the [Species File Group](http://speciesfilegroup.org/), is based at the Illinois Natural History, University of Illinois at Champaign-Urbana, Illinois, part of the Prarie Research Institute has core members and collaborators around the world, including the team at the Museo de La Plata, La Plata Argentina.
 The Species File Group is responsible for developing TaxonWorks, keeping the database online, and protecting its integrity.

-#### Orthopterists’ Society Community participation:
+#### Orthopterists’ Society Community participation

 The underlying database of this website was prepared in cooperation with the Orthopterists' Society.
 The decision to proceed in this manner was deliberate for two reasons: to provide continuity, and because of the magnitude of the job.
 The database should be a growing and evolving thing that continues past the careers of those who have responsibility for it from time to time.
 This database was started by Daniel Otte, enhanced first by Piotr Naskrecki and later by David Eades.
 Later, David Eades selected Maria Marta Cigliano, as his successor, approved by the OSF committee and the Board of the Orthopterists' Society.